Homeownership with Habitat

 7. Home Dedication and closing

-After all Sweat Equity hours and other program requirements have been satisfied, it is time for the home dedication!
+After all sweat equity hours and other program requirements have been satisfied, it is time for the home dedication!
 This is an exciting event where all of the volunteers, donors, supporters, the future homebuyers, and their friends & family come together at the home to celebrate.
-This is a celebration of all the work put into the home as well as a way to welcome the partner family to their new home.
+This is a celebration of all the work put into the home as well as a way to welcome the family to their new home.

 Soon after the dedication the future homebuyer will sign their loan agreements and move into their new home.